Learning-based Efficient Graph Similarity Computation via Multi-Scale Convolutional Set Matching: Convolutional Set Matching

-Compared with the EMD kernel, our method has two benefits.
-(1) The mapping function and the node embeddings $\bm{X}$ and $\bm{Y}$ are simultaneously learned through backpropagation, while the kernel method solves the assignment problem to obtain $\bm{T}$ and uses fixed node embeddings $\bm{X}$ and $\bm{Y}$, e.g. generated by the decomposition of the graph Laplacian matrix.
-Thus, \model is suitable for \textit{learning} an approximation of the GED graph distance metric, while the kernel method cannot.
-(2) The best average time complexity of solving Problem (\ref{eq:mne}) is $O(N^3 log N)$ \cite{pele2009fast}, where $N$ denotes the number of total nodes in two graphs, while the convolution operation is in O($(\mathrm{max}(N_1,N_2))^2$) time.
+Compared with the \textsc{EMD} kernel, our method has two benefits.
+(1) The mapping function and the node embeddings $\bm{X}$ and $\bm{Y}$ are simultaneously learned through backpropagation, while the kernel method solves the assignment problem to obtain $\bm{T}$ and uses un-trainable node embeddings $\bm{X}$ and $\bm{Y}$, e.g. generated by the decomposition of the graph Laplacian matrix.
+Thus, \model is suitable for \textit{learning} an approximation of a graph distance metric, while the kernel method cannot.
+The typical usage of a graph kernel is to feed the graph-graph similarities into a SVM classifier for graph classification.
+(2) The best average time complexity of solving Eq.~\ref{eq:mne-theory} scales $O(N^3 log N)$~\cite{pele2009fast}, where $N$ denotes the number of total nodes in two graphs, while the convolution operation is in O($(\mathrm{max}(N_1,N_2))^2$) time.